 In this video my friend DJ Clark used a GoPro Max to cover the 2019 protests in Hong Kong.
 The video won a Webby award in 2020 in the Immersive and Mixed Reality Video News category.
 Here DJ talks about all the gear he uses.

 Watch The Fixer, filmed with an iPhone 4 in 2012 (runs 7:15).
-It has won many awards at mojo film competitions.
+It has won more awards at film competitions than any other mojo-created movie.
 What was the total budget?
 Answer: USD 400.
 More about director Conrad Mess can be found here.
 Note how the movie focuses on simplicity.

 The Fixer shows that mojo has the potential for more than news.
 People now use mojo for feature films, TV advertisements, NGO briefings, PR brochures and documentaries (Jane Digby).